ihern/final-project-484/README.md

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information,and the ability to view / add to / change that information?

-Through our webside users will be able to edit their registration information, delete their accounts, add people they want a second date with, and view date matches/delete date matches.
-The admin will be able to view everyones information from the registration questionaire, remove people from the database, and see the number of matches per event.
-The admin will be able to edit the speed dating event capacity to accomodate for demand.
+Our website will take a user's information from the sign up questionare.
+Using this it will generate unique questions that invoke good conversations personalized to the pair sitting at the same table during speed dating event.
+The app will also generate second date ideas based on interests.
+These ideas will be attach to user match notifications.

 ## What security and privacy concerns do you expect you (as developers) or your users to have with this application?